 Until now treatment options have been limited.
 Physical therapy can help to ease the painful muscles, which struggle to cope with the spine problem, and PT can also help to prevent abnormal stresses on the spine.
 Epidural steroid injections can reduce the inflammation in the area and are often helpful, but the pain tends to recur if the underlying problem is severe.
 For acute problems, the only remaining treatments have been to surgically remove part of the disc, or to surgically fuse the vertebrae to remove pressure on the disc.

-Nucleoplasty is even newer than IDET; it has been available for only a few months.
-Similar to the IDET procedure, a needle is inserted into the disc.
-Instead of a heating wire, a special radiofrequency probe is inserted through the needle into the disc.
+Nucleoplasty is a type of Radiofrequency Discal Procedure that involves inserting a very thin needle into the disc but instead of using a heating wire (as was previously done in a technique known as Intradiscal Electrothermoplasty, or IDET), a special radiofrequency probe is inserted through the needle into the disc.
 This probe generates a highly focused plasma field with enough energy to break up the molecular bonds of the gel in the nucleus, essentially vaporizing some of the nucleus.
 The result is that 10-20% of the nucleus is removed which decompresses the disc and reduces the pressure both on the disc and the surrounding nerve roots.
-This technique may be more beneficial for sciatica type of pain than the IDET, since nucleoplasty can actually reduce the disc bulge, which is pressing on a nerve root.
+This technique may be beneficial for sciatica type of pain than the IDET, since nucleoplasty can actually reduce the disc bulge, which is pressing on a nerve root.
 The high-energy plasma field is actually generated at relatively low temperatures, so danger to surrounding tissues is minimized.

 These new techniques are exciting.
-They offer the possibility of treating discogenic low back pain and sciatica with much less trauma and risk than surgery, but we must remember that these are still unproven technologies.
+They offer the possibility of treating discogenic low back pain and sciatica with much less trauma and risk than surgery, but it's important to remember that these are still unproven technologies.
 I'll keep you posted on how research on these techniques develops, but it's great that we have some new tools to help people with this often debilitating problem.